kashyaprparmar/PipeLM/README.md

 # PipeLM

-*A lightweight, modular tool for running Large Language Models (LLMs) from Hugging Face.*
+*A lightweight, CLI modular tool for running Large Language Models (LLMs) & SLMs from Hugging Face.*

 PipeLM provides an intuitive CLI interface for interactive chat and a robust FastAPI server to integrate LLMs seamlessly into your applications.